aoifesmith/evanandanna/README.md

  ## 404 Error page (404.html):

   * In order to maintain consistency on the site a an error 404 page was created.
-This page is called upon when a user enters the wrong address and the address bar.
+This page is called upon if there is a broken link on the site or when a user enters the wrong address in the address bar.
 Within the page there is appropriate direction and recommendations to utilise the navigation bar at the top to return to a valid page on the site.
 Alternatively the user is advised they can make contact with the site owner using the contact or social media links also provided on that page.

 ![Error 404](docs/readme/testing/error404test.png)